Characterising Modal Definability of Team-Based Logics via the Universal Modality: Introduction

+Different dependency notions, such as functional dependence, independence, and inclusion dependence, are important concepts in many areas of science, and especially in statistics and database theory.
+Using the language of database theory, dependence atoms can be interpreted as \emph{equality generating dependencies} and inclusion dependencies as \emph{tuple generating dependencies}, see e.g., a survey of Kolaitis \cite{kolaitis05} for further information about dependency notions for schema mappings and data exchange.
+For first works that directly study the connection between dependencies in database theory and dependence logics see the works by Hannula et~al. \cite{hannula15, hks16, hako2016}.
+Also very recently, a connection between a variant of dependence logic and \emph{constraint satisfaction problems} has been identified by Hella and Kolaitis \cite{hk16}.

-The focus of the research on team-based logics has been in the computational complexity and expressive power.
-Hella et~al. \cite{HeLuSaVi14} established that exactly the properties of teams that are downward closed and closed under the so-called team $k$-bisimulation, for some finite $k$, are definable in $\EMDL$.
-In the article it was also shown that the expressive powers of $\EMDL$ and $\ML(\idis)$ (modal logic extended with intuitionistic disjunction) coincide.
-More recently Kontinen et~al. have shown (in the manuscript \cite{komu15}) that exactly the properties of teams that are closed under the team $k$-bisimulation are definable in the so-called \emph{modal team logic}.
-These characterization truly demonstrate the naturality of the related languages.
-For recent research related to computational complexity of modal dependence logics see, e.g., \cite{EHMMVV13,ebloya,KMSV14,lohvo13,vollmer13,virtema14}.
-The research related to proof theory has been less active, for related work see the PhD thesis \cite{fanthesis} and the manuscript \cite{savi15}.
+Concurrently a vibrant research on modal and propositional logics with team semantics has emerged.
+In the context of modal logic, any subset of the domain of a Kripke model is called a team.
+In modal team semantics, formulas are evaluated with respect to team-pointed Kripke models.
+The study of \emph{modal dependence logic} was initiated by V\"a\"an\"anen \cite{va08} in 2008.
+Shortly after, \emph{extended modal dependence logic} ($\EMDL$) was introduced by Ebbing et~al. \cite{EHMMVV13} and \emph{modal independence logic} by Kontinen et~al. \cite{KMSV14}.
+The focus of the research has been in the computational complexity and expressive power.
+Hella et~al. \cite{HeLuSaVi14} established that exactly the properties of teams that have the so-called \emph{empty team property}, are \emph{downward closed} and closed under the so-called team \emph{$k$-bisimulation}, for some finite $k$, are definable in $\EMDL$.
+Kontinen et~al. \cite{komu15} have shown that exactly the properties of teams that are closed under the team $k$-bisimulation are definable in the so-called \emph{modal team logic}, whereas Hella and Stumpf established \cite{hest15} that the so-called \emph{extended modal inclusion logic} is characterised by the empty team property, union closure, and closure under team $k$-bisimulation.
+See the survey \cite{dukovo16} for a detailed exposition on the expressive power and computational complexity of related logics.
+Whereas the expressive powers of the related logics have been well-studied, the closely related topics of model and frame definability have not been addressed before.
+Here we mend this shortcoming and all but completely characterise definability of the most studied team-based modal logics.